talesofcarter/vital-fitness-club/README.md

 - **Interactive Design**: A user-friendly and visually appealing signup form.
 - **Animations with Framer Motion**: Smooth animations to enhance the user experience.
 - **Responsive Layout**: Optimized for desktop and mobile devices.
 - **Modern Technologies**: Built with React, HTML, CSS, and JavaScript.
+- **Powered by Vite**: Fast development environment for improved coding and build efficiency.

 ## 🛠️ Technologies Used
 - **React**: For building the user interface.